Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Applications

 We randomly generate $200$ datasets of $50,000$ observations each.
 For each dataset, we train the models for $50$ epochs with learning rate of $0.05$ at $5$ different initializations.
 We would like to learn the concentration parameters $\lambda_{1:4}$ through which segmentation can be realized, assuming that the number of states is known.
 The other experimental configuration is reported in Appendix \ref{sup:hmm_exp}.

 Table \ref{tab:poisonhmm} reports mean error of the estimates of the parameters along with runtime of OTP-DAG and EM.
-Note that our method attempts to learn transition probability $p$ jointly with the error of $0.044 \pm 0.027$ while for EM, we assume transition probability is known to increase the training time.
-EM thus only learns the concentration parameters, yet being much more timely expensive than OTP-DAG.
-Figure \ref{fig:estimate_dist} additionally visualizes the distribution of our estimates to show the alignment with the generative uniform distributions.
+As the absolute values can be misleading, we report the errors in relative terms, where we apply min-max normalization to scale the $\lambda$ values to $[0,1]$.
+Figure \ref{fig:estimate_dist} additionally visualizes the distribution of the estimations from OTP-DAG and EM to show the alignment with the generative uniform distributions.